 Drama enthusiasts have the opportunity to flex their talents as actors, dancers, singers, lighting and sound technicians, set builders, make-up artists, publicity and sales promoters or crew members.
 There are typically at least two High School productions each year.
-The 2022 performance was the musical The Addams Family and the 2023 performance will be Clue.
+The 2022 performance was the musical The Addams Family and the 2023 performance was Clue.
+In early 2024, the department performed Almost, Maine.